geropl/github-mcp-go/memory-bank/activeContext.md

 - Implemented repository operations tools
 - Implemented pull request operations tools (including the new tools requested)
 - Implemented file operations tools
+- Implemented issue operations tools:
+  - get_issue: Get details of a specific issue
+  - list_issues: List issues in a repository with filtering options
+  - create_issue: Create a new issue
+  - update_issue: Update an existing issue
+  - add_issue_comment: Add a comment to an issue
+  - list_issue_comments: List comments on an issue
 - Set up testing framework with go-vcr and golden files
 - Implemented the "SuccessfulCreation" test case for create_pull_request
 - Defined a comprehensive set of test cases for all pull request tools